-This page discusses some of the more discussed treatments for MdDS (mal de debarquement syndrome), with especial attention to the amount of evidence available to support their use.
+This page mainly discusses medication treatments for MdDS (mal de debarquement syndrome).
+There are several other pages linked to above involving sometimes expensive devices with especial attention to the amount of evidence available to support their use.
 Of course, "lack of proof" is logically not at all the same as "proof of lack".
 So perhaps some of these treatments will eventually be shown to be effective for MdDS.

 Medications that may be recommended for MdDS (but have no formal evidence that they work) include: